socialisolation/socialisolation/README.md

 ***╮ 𐙚  .   _/ — “ you've hurt yourself and all you were trying to do is show how much you loved them,but ended up feeling unloved. that's why we learn from mistakes,no matter what we'll be useless in reach of love.it was your choice.you know that.. „  · †╭***

-`I pretty much like PEAKy blinders. pbs fans int I'm desperate vro`
+`I pretty much like PEAKy blinders. pbs fans int I'm desperate..`

 ` *ok so
 "can I be Ur frie" I'm suspecting szpd and am not interested but sure wtv just don't expect me to int much K (I'm not even that cool why do you wanna be my friend??)*

-`` *I only play pt soo uh twin I only have yt n disc I don't use Tiktok EW no hate to who uses it but as someone who used too I think it's not healthy lowk SRS. ppl who use it IWC not that srs tbh js...don't be weird*
+`` *I only play pt soo uh I only have yt n disc I don't use Tiktok EW no hate to who uses it but as someone who used too I think it's not healthy lowk. ppl who use it IWC not that srs tbh js...don't be weird*

 ` *"since ur tommy can I be Ur arthur/john/ada/etc" PLS!!.
 The fact you know pbs exist is literally heaven for me.
 The movie was ahh fr I wish it was good so the fandom could rise again..#peakyblindersseriesforever*